 Typically, the operating costs represent 35% of the base charter fee.
 A 35% Advanced Provisioning Allowance (APA) will be paid in advance of your departure, giving the crew time to stock the yacht.
 A detailed breakdown of all costs will be provided to you at the conclusion of the charter.
 If there is still a balance, you will get a refund; however, if expenses are higher than the APA, you will have to pay the outstanding balance before disembarking.

 Florida’s tax ranges from 6-7%, depending on the port of embarkation, while the Bahamian tax is 14%.
 The charter cost also includes tax.

 Is it customary to tip the crew?

 Yes.
 Although not required, leaving a tip is encouraged, especially if your yacht rental experience left you feeling especially satisfied.
 At the completion of your charter, you should give the captain a 15% gratuity.

 Once you’ve decided on a yacht, we’ll place a “option” on it, securing it for 48 hours while you finish the paperwork.
 Then, a yacht charter agreement must be read and signed.
 We are happy to answer any queries you may have and thoroughly explain the terms.
 You must send your completed contract together with a deposit for the charter.

 How much is the deposit?

-The initial deposit is 50% of the charter fee; however, if there are less than 30 days until departure, a full payment is required.
-The deposit is paid via bank wire transfer and is held by the yacht’s main agent in an escrow account until just before the charter date.
-When we receive your signed contract and deposit, you have officially booked the yacht.
+50% of the charter cost is required as a down payment; however, if there are less than 30 days to departure, the whole amount is due.
+The deposit is made via bank wire transfer and is kept in an escrow account by the principal agent of the yacht until just before the charter date.
+You have secured the yacht once we get your signed contract and down payment.